Skip to main content

 Carer Support

-Whaikaha - Ministry of Disabled People provides reimbursement of some of the costs of caring and supporting a disabled person, allowing their carer to take some time out for themselves.
-Information about Carer Support, including how to access it, is available on the Ministry of Health website.
+The Disability Support Services (DSS) provides reimbursement of some of the costs of caring and supporting a disabled person, allowing their carer to take some time out for themselves.
+Information about Carer Support, including how to access it, is available on the DSS websites.

 Supported Living Payment for full-time carers